-Preprint (What are JMIR Preprints?) settings (availability of the submitted document for everybody, logged-in users, nobody, or open peer-review only) are selected by the submitting author during the submission process.
+Preprint (What are JMIR Preprints?) settings are selected by the submitting author during the submission process and can be any of the following: availability of the submitted document for everybody, for logged-in users, for nobody, or for open peer-review only.
 After submission, a preprints page is generated and these settings are also displayed on the preprints page.

 If you are an author and want these changed to a more "open" setting, please contact our support staff at firstname.lastname@example.org.

 Preprint settings should not be changed after submission from an "available" to a "not available" status (only in exceptional cases), as Preprints are supposed to be stable and citable (they may already have gotten a DOI), and changing them from "anyone" to "no one" may make the preprint unavailable to the public.
 We can however change the setting to "require login", so there is a better control over who has access.

 In many cases author want the Preprint removed because they fear that other journals would not accept a previously posted manuscript.
 However, these days virtually all publishers and journals accept manuscripts that have previously been posted on a preprint server, see My submission was rejected/withdrawn from JMIR but is still on your Preprint server.
 Can you please remove it so I can submit it somewhere else?

 - What are JMIR Preprints?